romainFan3466/IRC-PGP/README.md

 Executable
 --------------
-An executable has been compiled and no libraries are required.
+An executable has been compiled and no library need to be installed.
-Unzip `ConnectionWidget.zip` then move into the folder ConnectionWidget

-Then run the executable :
+From the root directory, run the executable :

-    ./ConnectionWidget
+    ./irc-pgp

 Script